 Each winter, the garden team at Dyrham Park plants thousands of bulbs ready for a spring bloom.

 Springtime sees a vibrant display with tulips, crocuses, hyacinths, daffodils, camassias and alliums popping up around the garden starting in February and some going on right into July.

 This is no accident.
 In December, the garden team undertook the mammoth task of planting thousands of spring bulbs.

 The planting included a vast array of carefully-selected tulips bulbs, which usually rear their heads in late April and are visible for a few weeks into May.

 In previous years, the tulips have been planted in the borders around the pools but have recently been a key feature of the long borders in the Avenue as well as Sphynx Court and in pots on the West Terrace and near the house.
 The pool borders will instead play host to camassias and alliums.

 The tulips link in with the Dutch history of the house and founder William Blathwayt who worked in the Netherlands back in the 17th century.

 Inspired by the 17th-century Johannes Kip engraving, Dyrham Park gardeners are working on an ongoing project to transform the garden into a vibrant 21st-century garden with echoes of the past.
-The garden project also draws on modern day examples from sites such as the gardens at Versailles in France and at Het Loo in the Netherlands.
+The garden project also draws on examples from sites such as the gardens at Versailles in France and at Het Loo in the Netherlands.

 More information on our garden project here.